Richie911/code-review/README.md

 4. Click **"Load unpacked"**

-5. Select the `codereview-ai` directory
+5. Select the `code-review` directory

 6. The extension icon should appear in your toolbar